Women rule at investing, so why don’t more of us do it?

 Whenever International Women's Day (IWD) rolls around, I can't help but cringe a little at the barrage of "pinked-up" finance content and the stereotyping that comes along with it.

-Don't get me wrong, I believe IWD serves as an important reminder that women globally are not on equal footing and there's still much that needs to be done.
+Don't get me wrong, IWD serves as an important reminder that women globally are not on equal footing and there's still much that needs to be done.

-But I'm not a fan of the “pink it and shrink it” angle always so prominent on this day, that seemingly implies we women need special assistance to understand the big (boy) numbers when it comes to finances.
+But I'm not a fan of the “pink it and shrink it” angle that seems to imply we women need special assistance to understand the big (boy) numbers when it comes to finances.

 Because studies show time and time again that women are great (superior, even) investors – when given the opportunity to be on equal footing.
 The problem is that very few of us are actually doing it.

 Just 18% of online investors in Australia are women, according to an Investment Trends report, while 14% of fund managers globally were women last year, according to Morningstar – the same percentage as a decade ago.

 In the UK, more investment funds are run by "Daves" than by women.

 NAB's director of investor behaviour Gemma Dale, who has a front seat to the behaviours displayed by users of the bank's online share trading platform nabtrade, says younger female investors have a particular edge over their male counterparts.

 This is most clear in investors aged 18-25, where women hold stock portfolios that are on average 20% bigger than males of the same age group.